HaydenGalloway/startup/README.md

 - Some instances the event listener needs to be added in the html.
 - JS helps you template and update tables.
 - You are able to do a lot by just updating local storage.

+## Startup Service Take-Aways
+- Debugging the WebSocket code was very difficult, but it taught me how to pass values between components.
+    - I was mostly able to make progress by doing a lot of console.log statements in functions.
+That told me everything that wasn't getting hit.
+- My project has notification for when a user adds and item to their list and when the remove an item to their list.
+- The authentication routs were easiest managed with React.
+The Router made it much easier.
+- I filtered the image coming image coming through using a tag for 'holidays'.
+- I filtered the quote coming in using the 'love' tag.
+- npm install to get the contents of you package-manger.

+## Startup React Take-Aways
+- Getting the React environment correct was the most difficult part of the entire project (maybe besides WebSocket idk).
+    - Setting up the environment variables on a Mac is not fun.
+    - The video to transfer the project to react was one of the most helpful things this semester.
+So many details are learned in that process.
+Difficult to teach some of those things without going through the motion and watching a pro (like what to delete from create-react-app).
+- Routing is a very useful tool.
+I need to learn some more conditional routing.
+- when passing with props, you can use a prop name without dot notation.
+- Virtual dom is what re-renders components bases off of changes in prop data.
+- Data flows from parent to child.